-Following the announcement by the Scottish Government of a loan scheme providing up to £5,500 towards postgraduate taught programme tuition fees, Trustees of the Carnegie Trust have decided to suspend the Carnegie-Cameron Bursary scheme for one year in the first instance.
-Carnegie-Cameron Bursaries will therefore not be offered for students starting a Masters in academic year 2017-18.
+Following the announcement by the Scottish Government of a loan scheme providing up to £5,500 towards postgraduate taught programme tuition fees, Trustees of the Carnegie Trust have decided to suspend the Carnegie-Cameron Bursary scheme for a further year.
+Carnegie-Cameron Bursaries will therefore not be offered for students starting a Masters in academic year 2018-2019.

 Carnegie-Cameron Postgraduate Bursaries are awarded for the payment of tuition fees for one-year taught postgraduate Masters courses (or two consecutive years if taken part-time) offered by a Scottish university.